aws-samples/ams-self-service-reporting-aggregator/quicksight-examples/patch-details/README.md

 ## Preview

-Thes following screenshots were taken from QuickSight in order to provide examples of the visualizations that are available once you have deployed them into your account.
+The following screenshots were taken from QuickSight in order to provide examples of the visualizations that are available once you have deployed this sample code.

 ![Analysis Preview](images/000-preview.png)